IATF 16949 Requirements: A Complete Guide for Automotive QMS Implementation

 IATF requires manufacturing process audits in addition to standard QMS internal audits.

-7. Improvement and Corrective Action (Clause 10)
+Improvement and Corrective Action (Clause 10)

-IATF strengthens corrective action requirements by mandating:
+IATF strengthens corrective action by requiring:

-Structured root cause analysis (e.g., 8D methodology)
+Structured root cause analysis (such as 8D methodology)

 Verification of effectiveness